Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 Putnam County Courthouse, Eatonton, GA

-If you have been arrested for BUI on Lake Sinclair, it is important to know where on Sinclair you were arrested.
-Our Lake Sinclair BUI lawyers are available to speak with you about your case anytime.
+If you have been arrested for BUI on Lake Sinclair, you must know where you were charged.
+Our Lake Sinclair BUI lawyers can speak with you about your case anytime.

 Lake Sinclair encompasses three counties: Baldwin, Putnam, and Hancock counties.
-The Putnam County Sheriff’s Department and the Baldwin County Sheriff’s Department even share a pontoon boat!
-If you have been arrested for a Baldwin County BUI on Sinclair, your BUI case will be prosecuted by the Baldwin County Solicitor’s Office in Baldwin County State Court and Judge Alan Thrower will preside over your case if the Boating Under the Influence charge is a misdemeanor.
+The Putnam County Sheriff’s Department and the Baldwin County Sheriff’s Department share a pontoon boat!
+Suppose you have been arrested for a Baldwin County BUI on Sinclair.
+In that case, your BUI case will be prosecuted by the Baldwin County Solicitor’s Office in Baldwin County State Court.
+Judge Paul Hitchcock will preside over your case if the Boating Under the Influence charge is a misdemeanor.

-If you were arrested for BUI in Putnam County, the Putnam County Sheriff’s Department has its own Marine Patrol Division that routinely patrols for BUI’s during the boating season.
-The vast majority of BUIs on Sinclair are made by Georgia DNR and the Putnam County Sheriff’s Department.
-If you have been arrested for BUI in Putnam County, your BUI case will be prosecuted in Putnam County State Court and Judge Michael Gailey will preside over your case.
-Our Putnam County and Baldwin County BUI lawyers are available to speak to about your case.
+If you were arrested for BUI in Putnam County, the Putnam County Sheriff’s Department has its own Marine Patrol Division that routinely patrols for BUIs during the boating season.
+Most BUIs on Sinclair are made by Georgia DNR and the Putnam County Sheriff’s Department.
+If you have been arrested for BUI in Putnam County, your BUI case will be prosecuted in Putnam County State Court, and Judge Michael Gailey will preside over your case.
+Our Putnam County and Baldwin County BUI lawyers can speak about your case.

-If you were arrested for Boating Under the Influence in the Hancock County portion of Lake Sinclair, your case will begin in Hancock County Probate Court located in Sparta, Georgia in front of Probate Court Judge Sabrina Lamar.
+Suppose you were arrested for Boating Under the Influence in the Hancock County portion of Lake Sinclair.
+In that case, your case will begin in Hancock County Probate Court in Sparta, Georgia, in front of Probate Court Judge Sabrina Lamar.

 West Point Lake BUI